Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IYOulexv3-g.md

 ### Transcript

-> are you going to add goku to the story yeah of course yeah why not it's a given naturally when i think factories i think i think goku
+> are you going to add goku to the story yeah of course yeah why not it's a given naturally when I think factories I think I think goku